draw-dev/DRAW/README.md

 The format of `draw.ini` configuration files is very similar to that of [praw.ini files used by PRAW](http://praw.readthedocs.io/en/latest/getting_started/configuration/prawini.html), although there may be some minor differences due to the .ini parser used by DRAW.

+# Frequently Asked Questions (FAQ)

+## Q: "I'm having trouble authenticating.
+What's wrong?"

+Assuming the build status of DRAW is passing, there's likely something wrong with your credentials or user-agent.
+Here's some things to check:

+* Ensure your client ID and client secret match those provided by Reddit, applicable for your use case.
+* Try a new value for `userAgent`.
+Reddit rejects requests with commonly used user-agents like "foobar", "testing", or "reddit", so try using a randomly generated user-agent to make sure this isn't the issue you're seeing.

 # License
 DRAW is provided under a [BSD 3-clause license](https://github.com/draw-dev/DRAW/blob/master/LICENSE).
 Copyright (c), 2017, the DRAW Project Authors and Google LLC.